B.S. Mathematics ’08 and Master of Arts in Teaching ’09

 During my second semester teaching at MU, I finally got a job teaching in Perth Amboy, NJ at the Education Center.
 This school is comprised of three different high school programs.
 I started teaching here in February 2012 and love working here every day.
 I currently teach Geometry to sophomores and seniors.

 I would not be the teacher, or person, I am today without the help of my professors and other students at Monmouth University.
 I feel like I would not be who I am today if I had gone anywhere else for my education.
 I love Monmouth University so much that I insisted my husband attend MU for his graduate school program.
 He will be completing his MBA this May.
-We also took our engagement pictures in Wilson Hall and in the gardens outside the Wilson Annex.
+We also took our engagement pictures in the Great Hall and in the gardens outside the Great Hall Annex.
 I will also be attending Monmouth this February to participate in the Career Choices Roundtable in the MU School of Sciences.